maydeyn/liri-node-app/README.md

 ### How to use Liri

-Users can use the following commands:
+Users can pick one from one of the following categories, then type in what you would like to search.

-- `concert-this <artist/band name here>`
+#### concert (data provided by: [Bandsintown](https://manager.bandsintown.com/support/bandsintown-api))

 - Name of the venue
 - Venue location
 - Date of the Event (use moment to format this as "MM/DD/YYYY")

-- `spotify-this-song <song name here>`
+#### song (data provided by: [Spotify](https://developer.spotify.com/documentation/web-api/))

 - Artist(s)
 - The song's name
 - A preview link of the song from Spotify
 - The album that the song is from

-- `movie-this <movie name here>`
+#### movie (data provided by: [OMDb API](http://www.omdbapi.com/))

 - Title of the movie
 - Year the movie came out
 - IMDB Rating of the movie
 - Rotten Tomatoes Rating of the movie
 - Country where the movie was produced
 - Language of the movie
 - Plot of the movie
 - Actors in the movie

 * `do-what-it-says`